kasterma/drlnd-continuous/README.md

 - Set up in the better style of a package with src/ directory and tox for testing
 - Investiage the Ornstein-Uhlenbeck process some more; main question why not add some basic Gaussian noise
   - after have functioning training process, try with different noise distributions

+# Notes

+## run 0

+Didn't learn.
+Looked at the noise some more, and the values are off.
+Fixed to mean 0 noise for next run.

+## run 1

+Didn't learn.

+## run 2

+Trying to reduce the noise over time.